diegognt/neovim-setup/README.md

 To install it on Ubuntu follow the instructions on the following [page](https://github.com/jesseduffield/lazygit#manual)

 ### Neovim(obviously)
-Build the 0.10.x version, check the [github page](https://github.com/neovim/neovim/wiki/Installing-Neovim#install-from-source) for instructions.
+Build the 0.10.x version, check the [Github page](https://github.com/neovim/neovim/wiki/Installing-Neovim#install-from-source) for instructions.

 ## Set up
 1. Clone the repo